-An abnormal ventilation/perfusion relationship can be seen where there are alveolar units with ventilation but no persistent perfusion.
-In this video from our Blood Gas Analysis Essentials course, you'll learn about the pathophysiologic consequences of a functional state of regional lung ventilation unaccompanied by blood flow - i.e., physiologic dead space.
+An abnormal ventilation-perfusion relationship can be seen where there are alveolar units with ventilation, but no persistent perfusion.
+In this video, from our Blood Gas Analysis Essentials course, you'll learn about the pathophysiologic consequences of a functional state of regional lung ventilation unaccompanied by blood flow—physiological dead space.

-Master arterial blood gas analysis based on an understanding of relevant physiologic principles.
-You’ll cover crucial factors that determine oxygenation of blood in the lungs, and oxygen transport and delivery to peripheral tissues.
-Learn about the interplay between blood gas and acid-base analysis and how carbon dioxide affects arterial pH.
+Master arterial blood gas analysis based on an understanding of relevant physiological principles.
+You’ll cover the crucial factors that determine the oxygenation of blood in the lungs, as well as oxygen transport and delivery to peripheral tissues.
+Learn about the interplay between blood gas and acid-base analysis, and how carbon dioxide affects arterial pH.
 This course complements our Acid-Base Essentials course.

 Another form of abnormal ventilation perfusion relationship can be seen as a result of alveolar units with ventilation, but no persistent perfusion.
 Conceptually, any alveolar units with v Q greater than one, but not infinity, can be described as if the units were functionally equivalent to areas of Deadspace.